notivae/notivae/docs/src/en/other/contributing.md

 - **Ideas** — Open issues or discussions to shape the roadmap
 - **DevOps** — Help refine the Docker setup, CI/CD, deployment flow

-## 📜 License & Contributor Expectations
+## @lucide:scroll-text License & Contributor Expectations

 Notivae is GPL3.0-licensed.
 By contributing, you agree your work can be included under that license.
 All contributors are expected to follow basic standards of respectful, constructive collaboration.